jepeoliveira/InstaCart-Analysis/README.md

 ## Final Deliverable

-For a comprehensive view of my findings and recommendations, please refer to the Final Project PDF as well as the Instacart Basket Analysis 2-2024 zip containing all datasets, graphs, and reports.
+For a comprehensive view of my findings and recommendations look for my files containing all datasets, graphs, and reports.

 This analysis goes beyond uncovering current trends; it also involves predicting future customer behaviors.
 By doing so, Instacart can proactively adapt its strategies to stay ahead in a competitive market landscape.